ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 Possessors works as modifiers, but they are always _at the end_ of a noun phrase.
 As with modifiers, they are separated by a _pi_, usually only when it consists more than one word, but I recommend to use them in every case, since it can lead to ambiguity.
 As a quick example: soweli mi (my pet), tomo tawa mi (my car), tomo suli pi jan Anon (Anon's big house).
 Some more details can be found under [pi](#pi) about this.

-## Punctuation

-The ultimate rule of punctuation is this: besides the full stop at the end of the sentence, everything is either optional or an alternative.

-### Commas

-The commas have _no grammatical meaning_, they are only helps to interpret written sentences.
-These are optional.
-I often use commas in the following cases and places:

-- _before la_, if there is a full sentence before it (mi moku, la mi pilin pona);
-- _before prepositions_, if it is not obvious that the word is a preposition or an adjective (ona li tomo tawa mi), or it is not a preposition by _pu_ (ona li tawa, poka mi).

-And I do not use comma _before taso when it is a conjunction_.
-Within _pu_ there is _one_ example, where it is used, although I think it is a much more pona way to end the sentence with a period and start the next one with taso (ona li pona. taso ona li ike lukin).

-### Exclamation marks

-I use exclamation marks in

-- imperative sentences (o moku!),
-- interjections (moku pona!), and
-- after regular, but somehow emphasized sentences (mi wile moku! ona li suli a!).

-In both imperatives and interjections the subject is _optional_.

-### Quotes

-I recommend using _double quotes_ `"..."` for quotes to avoid ambiguity with shortenings (where _apostrophes_ `'` might be used) and special uses (like [_jan Lope's lessons_](https://htmlpreview.github.io/?https://raw.githubusercontent.com/jan-Lope/Toki_Pona_lessons_English/gh-pages/toki-pona-lessons_en/index.html) -- this latter is only mentioned for the sake of completeness, it is not widely used and generally unadvised).
-For second level quotes I recommend to use the _guillemet_ `«...»` (also known as _angle quotes_), or when special characters are not available, simply one or two two _angle brackets_ `<<...>>` `<...>`.

-### Dialogue

-_The followings are experimental, purely recommendations and no rules; there are no official ways to write dialogues in toki pona._

-For dialogues, I recommend using _en-dashes_ `–`, _em-dashes_ `—` or _two hyphens_ `--` (if no special characters available).
-When _en-dashes_ are mentioned, all of the listed alternatives are acceptable; the important thing is that you should use only one of them consistently.

-I use the following rules when writing dialogue ():

-- En-dash `–`, if the direct dialogue _begins after line break_, or after _dialog tags_ and _actions_;
-- En-dash `–`, if the direct dialogue _followed by an indirect dialog_;
-- Quotation marks `"` for _indirect dialogue_;
-- Quotations marks `"` for _quoting_ (whether within a dialogue or otherwise);
-- The line cannot begin with a _dialogue tag or action_.
-The dialogue tags would come after the last line of dialogue (separated by en-dash) and actions would be on a separate line (along with dialogue tags if needed) between two lines of dialogue.

-__Example__ (for the dialogue format, not for the use of the language):

-ona li toki e ni: "mi wile tawa weka!" mi sona e ni: jan li apeja e ona.
--- mi pilin e ni: sina wile pini e toki kalama. sina sona e ni: mi kepeken sina. jan li wile apeja e sina, la jan li wile utala e mi! -- mi toki tawa ona.
--- pona! mi sona e ni. taso mi pilin monsuta. -- oko ona li telo. -- mi ken pali e seme?
--- mi sona ala. ike mi.
-ona li awen lili li toki e ni kepeken kalama mute:
--- o nasa ala! sina ike ala.

-_The followings are even more experimental._

-As an alternative way, in toki pona it is rational that always writing _X toki tawa Y_ is long and ugly.
-I recommend that especially in conversations between more than 2 people always mark who is speaking with _brackets_ (like _-- (jan Sotan) xyz_).
-Additionally, in this case the noun could be omitted and the rest might be shortened, since normally different _jan_ have conversations (like _(Sotan) xyz_ or _(S) xyz_).
-As an alternative way of writing it, add the name right after the en-dash (without any whitespace) and "close" the name by a single hyphen or an en-dash.
-_Do not_ mix these method within a single conversation like they are in the example!

-__Example (with mixed signs):__

-ona li toki e ni: "mi wile tawa weka!" mi sona e ni: jan li apeja e ona.

--- (mi)  mi pilin e ni: sina wile pini e toki kalama. sina sona e ni: mi kepeken sina. jan li wile apeja e sina, la jan li wile utala e mi!
---ona- pona! mi sona e ni. taso mi pilin monsuta. -- oko ona li telo. -- mi ken pali e seme?
---mi-  mi sona ala. ike mi.
-(ona) o nasa ala! sina ike ala.

 ## Separators

 ### e

 _e_ separates the _predicate_ and the _object_.
-Multiple _e_s indicates _and_.
+Multiple <i>e</i>s indicates _and_.
 For example, _mi moku e kili e kala_ means _I eat vegetables and fish_.

 ### li

 _li_ separated the _subject_ and the _predicate_ (e.g. "ona li moku."), unless the subject is _mi_ or _sina_ only (e.g. "mi moku.", but "mi mute li moku").
-Also, multiple _li_s in a sentence means "and" between predicates (e.g. "ona li moku li tawa" -- she is eating and walking and "mi pilin pona li unpa" -- I feel good and reproduce).
+Also, multiple <i>li</i>s in a sentence means "and" between predicates (e.g. "ona li moku li tawa" -- she is eating and walking and "mi pilin pona li unpa" -- I feel good and reproduce).
 Using multiple verbs with the same object is also possible (mi alasa li moli e soweli utala -- I hunt and kill the attacking animal).

 It is often seen to use _multiple lis with their own objects_ within a sentence, especially if we want to express _simultaneous actions_.
 It is a recurring debate this is correct or not.
 At either case, using multiple sentences with the same subject works out just fine and always the preferred way, although one might want to use a _la phrase_ to indicate simultaniousness (most likely _kin la_).
 An example would be _mi moku e kili li lukin e sitelen tawa_ (I eat vegetables and watch a movie) vs _mi moku e kili. (kin la) mi lukin e sitelen tawa._ (I eat vegetables.
 (Also) I watch a movie).

-Using multiple _li_s with _different_ objects are a _gray zone_ use, but unlike many other _gray zone_ structures, this one is relatively accepted and almost always understood.
+Using multiple <i>l</i>s with _different_ objects are a _gray zone_ use, but unlike many other _gray zone_ structures, this one is relatively accepted and almost always understood.

 ### la